WE ARE PROUD TO BE INDEPENDENT AND IN NO WAY ASSOCIATED WITH MANUFACTURERS. TO STAY UNBIASED, WE DO NOT ACCEPT FREE PRODUCTS.

 The WGen7500's control panel

-Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the Westinghouse WGen7500 also comes with some accessories: funnel, battery charger, oil and tool kit are included.
+Apart from the standard documentation and an owner's manual (opens in a new tab) to facilitate setup, the Westinghouse WGen7500 features extra accessories: oil, battery charger, tool kit and funnel.
 The official storage cover and running cover are also available, as separate purchases.

 Product Videos